Conflexed/Flex-Optimizer-/README.md

 •Gaming adjustments for your operating system and adapters

 This project is completely free, feel free to share.

+Q: How does it work? 🤔

+A: Flex works by automatically applying the best settings for your internet connection & operating system with values and changes that are proven to work

 DISCLAIMER: ALWAYS CREATE A REGISTRY BACKUP / WINDOWS RESTORE POINT BEFORE RUNNING ANY SCRIPTS ‼️